As a side-effect of my first (late 1990s) support to an online start-up merging arts and new media.

-My idea was simple: create a community for Italian performing artists and assorted creatives, and I met on my road a couple of contacts in Turin who, coming from the PR part of an exhibition entity, wanted to set up a website with a slightly different target: art galleries.
+My idea in creating this list was simple: create a community for Italian performing artists and assorted creatives, and I met on my road a couple of contacts in Turin who, coming from the PR part of an exhibition entity, wanted to set up a website with a slightly different target: art galleries.

 To make a long story short: I did business and marketing plan, coaching on marketing and technology, plenty of other "backstage communication and marketing" work... but never saw a penny (or a share), so parted company from them (anyway, the website is there and alive and kicking also if under a new ownership, worth visiting for your contemporary art events).